What is a Joint?

 Joints are also classified based on the structure of material present in joint.

-- A fibrous joint is made up of tough collagen fiber, which does not allow any type of movement and also includes the sutures of the skull and also the syndesmosis holding ulna and also the radius of forearm together.
+- A fibrous joint is made up of tough collagen fibre, which does not allow any type of movement and also includes the sutures of the skull and also the syndesmosis holding ulna and also the radius of forearm together.

 - Cartilaginous joints are said to be made up of bones that are joined together with the help of cartilage.
 Some examples include the joints present between the ribs and the costal cartilage and also the intervertebral disks present in the spine of the body.